zohaibshahzadkhan/EmployeeInsights/README.md

 ![Program Screen](assets/media/main_image.png)

 # Introduction
-Comprehending your workforce as an employer is crucial to making well-informed decisions and cultivating a happy workplace.
+Managing your workforce as an employer is crucial to making well-informed decisions and cultivating a happy workplace.
 Employers may easily extract valuable insights from their current data pool by using the Employee Insight Survey Analyzer, which offers an intuitive interface for employee data analysis.

-# Employee Insight Survey Analyzer

-Welcome to the Employee Insight Survey Analyzer!
-This Python application is designed to help employers analyze survey data from their employees stored in a Google Sheet.
-The program offers various options to analyze data, add new employee information, and view existing employee data.

 ## How to Use